 The Nursery takes its child protection responsibilities very seriously.
 Any concerns, will be reported on CPOMs and reported to the relevant staff and safeguarding personnel.
 The safety of the child is always of paramount importance.
-The full Safeguarding Policy is available on the website for parents to access and sll staff follow the schools Safeguarding Policy and Procedures.
+The full Safeguarding Policy is available on the website for parents to access and all staff follow the schools Safeguarding Policy and Procedures.

-11. Health and Safety
+Health and Safety

 All safety measures are taken to ensure the safety of all children in the Foundation Stage.
-We follow the school 'Health and Safety' policy and procedures and all staff are suitably qualified in First Aid.
+We follow the school 'Health and Safety' policy and procedures, and all staff are suitably qualified in First Aid.
 Children are taught the safe and appropriate use of equipment and materials and how to keep themselves safe in school.
 All medicines are kept in a locked cupboard at the school office or in the classroom if required and approved by parents/carers before administration of any medicines.
 No hazardous substances are used within the setting.
-Inhalors are kept in children's own bags for easy access.
+Inhalers are kept in a high cupboard for staff to access for children when needed.

-12. Equal Opportunities
+Equal Opportunities

 All areas of provision will be made accessible to all children regardless of age, sex, gender, creed, race, ethnicity, or ability.
-Please refer to the schools 'Equal Opportunities Policy.'
+Please refer to the schools 'Equal Opportunities Policy.

-13. Special Educational Needs
+Special Educational Needs